jp353/MIST353Final/README.md

 ## Steps:
 1. Clone the repository.
 2. Create the database.
+3. Open the solution.
-3. Start the startup project.
+4. Select the appropriate startup project(s).
-4. Launch the solution.
+5. Run the solution.

 ## Pitfalls to Avoid:
 - Don't forget to select the startup project.